-Students admitted to other majors who are interested in majoring in Counseling Psychology must apply formally through the regular Fall admissions cycle (beginning Fall 2005).
+Students admitted to other programs who are interested in the Clinical Mental Health Counseling must apply formally through the regular Fall admissions cycle.
 They must be competitive with other applicants in the pool.
 A new program of study will be submitted if one has been filed previously.
-Counseling Psychology students interested in changing majors to another concentration within Psychology or another major in another Department, must notify the Psychology Department, the Counseling Psychology Program Coordinator, and the prospective department of the desire to transfer.
+Clinical Mental Health Counseling students interested in changing majors to another concentration within Psychology or another major in another Department, must notify the Department of Psychological Sciences and Counseling, the Clinical Mental Health Counseling Program Coordinator, and the prospective department of the desire to transfer.
 The student must also file with the Graduate School a "Change of Program" Form (see Graduate School website).